 One of the biggest challenges embedded finance providers face is customer experience optimization.
 Distributors try to create a so called "frictionless" customer journey to avoid the risk of abandonment.
-When purchasing your shopping cart, we expect multiple payment options, and the execution of them should feel effortless; your card details are automatically entered, or you choose to pay later with the click of a button.
+When purchasing your shopping cart, you expect multiple payment options, and the execution of them should feel effortless; your card details are automatically entered, or you choose to pay later with the click of a button.

 MoneyLive states that 60% of customers expect the option to switch channels during the application process without having to start again, making correct channel integration essential to lower abandonment rates.